-Regulation of health professions is one of the ways that the provincial government serves and protects the public.
-There are 26 regulated health professions in British Columbia.
-They are regulated by 18 self-governing bodies, known as "colleges", and one government-appointed licensing board.
+Regulation of health professions is one of the ways the provincial government serves and protects the public.
+There are 30 regulated health professions in British Columbia.
+They are regulated by 16 self-governing bodies, known as colleges.
+You will find a full list of B.C.'s health profession regulatory colleges on the BC Health Regulators website.

-The Health Professions Act is an umbrella statute by which the government has established a common regulatory system for the province's health professions.
+The Health Professions Act is the government's statute that established a common regulatory system for the province's health professions.
 It was enacted by the Legislative Assembly of British Columbia in 1990.

-The government, through regulations enacted by the Cabinet, with the approval of the Lieutenant Governor, makes the decision whether a particular profession will be regulated by a college under the Health Professions Act.
-For each health profession designated by these Cabinet-enacted regulations, the Minister of Health then enacts further regulations that establish the name of the college responsible for the profession, and that set out reserved titles, a scope of practice statement and restricted activities for registrants of the college.
+The provincial government decides whether a particular profession should be regulated by a college under the Health Professions Act.
+For each health profession designated by these cabinet-enacted regulations, the Minister of Health then enacts further regulations to establish the name of the new college responsible for the profession.
+Learn more»

-Bylaws are legal rules made under the Health Professions Act by and for each of the colleges.
+Bylaws are legal rules made under the Health Professions Act by and for each college.
 Bylaws provide a detailed, profession-specific framework for each college's governance and operations.
-Bylaws are enacted by the college board, subject to oversight by the Minister of Health.
+Bylaws are enacted by the college board and subject to oversight by the Minister of Health.
 Bylaw-making by the college board is an exercise of law-making authority delegated directly to the board by the Legislative Assembly.

-BCCNM registrants contribute to the regulation of the four professions by serving on college committees, providing input into standards development, participating in general meetings, and joining in other BCCNM activities.
+BCCNM registrants contribute to the regulation of nursing and midwifery professionals by serving on college committees, providing input into standards development, participating in general meetings, and joining in other BCCNM activities.

 Health Professions Act (HPA)